Logo

 John Dickinson had freed his slaves conditionally in 1776 and fully by 1787.

-Once more John Dickinson was returned to the State Senate for the 1793 session but served for just one year before resigning because of his declining health.
+John Dickinson returned to the State Senate for the 1793 session but served just one year before resigning because of his declining health.

 In 1801, John Dickinson published two volumes of his collected works on politics.

-John Dickinson died at Wilmington, Delaware, and was buried in the Friends Burial Ground.
+John Dickinson died at Wilmington, Delaware, and was buried in Friends Burial Ground in Wilmington.

 John Dickinson was a self-taught scholar of history, and spent most of his time in historical research.

-John Dickinson did not think it wise to plunge into immediate war; rather he thought it best to use diplomacy to attain political ends and used the insights he gained from his historical studies to justify his caution.
+John Dickinson did not consider it wise to plunge into immediate war; rather, he thought it best to use diplomacy to attain political ends and used the insights he gained from his historical studies to justify his caution.

 John Dickinson used his study of history and furthered his education to become a lawyer, which exposed him to more historical schooling.